Looking Back on 2020

 - Readied our Election Security Working Group to support state and local election officials in the conduct of the US Presidential election.

-- Issued a report on cyber threats to the 2020 Tokyo Olympic Games through our Olympics Cybersecurity Working Group.
+- Issued a report (revised April 2021) on cyber threats to the 2020 Tokyo Olympic Games through our Olympics Cybersecurity Working Group.

 - Sponsored four online conferences, ramped up our social media presence and blog posting, and started a webinar series.